 The parent’s wishes should also be respected if they choose to remain at their home or move in with their children.
 Depending on where they decide to stay, there are necessary measures that need to be taken for them to live in a healthy and safe environment.
-If you plan on taking care of your elderly parent, there are some basic caring practices you must learn.
+If you plan on taking care of your elderly parent, there are some basic caring practices you must learn like dandruff types and treatment for example.
 This will help you and the other family member provide the best care possible to your parents.

 Inspect the home

 Safety comes first when handling seniors.
 Carry out a risk assessment exercise to identify any areas that could cause falls.
 Some of this include slippery floors, loose carpets, and furniture that blocks the path.
 Stairs also make it difficult for seniors to navigate.
 Install smoke detectors and ensure that is working correctly.
 Additionally, ensure that electricity cables and other wires are tucked away to prevent slips and falls.